 The studies find a positive association between unions and investment in R&D at low levels of union density.
 However, the effect of unions on investment is negative at high union density levels, suggesting possible non-linearities in the union effect.
 The studies argue that this evidence is consistent with the short-term efficient bargaining model discussed above.
 In that setting, when unions are not very strong and when there is bargaining over wages and employment, an increase in union power may result in higher R&D expenditures.
 Still, the effect depends strictly on the preference of unions for employment and on union attitude toward risk.
 In contrast, when bargaining is over wages only, the correlation between union power and R&D expenditures is negative.

 Further evidence of the role of institutional factors is provided by a series of studies that analyze the German case .
-Germany has a peculiar structure of cooperative industrial relations, and previous studies have found no significant effect of works councils and union density on investment in physical capital .
+Germany has a peculiar structure of cooperative industrial relations and adopts a codetermination model of corporate governance, at least for firms above some size threshold.
+Previous studies have found no significant effect of works councils and union density on investment in physical capital .
 One study uses longitudinal observations at the firm level to investigate the causal effect of works councils and sectoral agreements on measures of innovation in the manufacturing and service sectors .

-First, probability models estimated for the actual (or successful) introduction of some product or process innovation at the firm level conclude that it is the joint presence of works councils and sectoral agreements that is likely to be associated with a higher probability of innovation.
+First, probability models estimating for the actual (or successful) introduction of some product or process innovation at the firm level conclude that it is the joint presence of works councils and sectoral agreements that is likely to be associated with a higher probability of innovation.
 Second, the longitudinal dimension of the data set is employed to conduct a difference-in-differences analysis that exploits differences in behavior between collective bargaining (and works councils) switching and non-switching firms.
 The results confirm previous findings on the interdependence of works councils and collective bargaining at the sectoral level.
 Moreover, sectoral agreements seem to have a direct, negative effect on product innovation, but an ambiguous effect on process innovation.
 Overall, the evidence suggests that the dual bargaining structure in Germany may represent a more favorable environment for innovation than the highly decentralized structure in the US .
+More recently, it has been shown in Germany that the presence of worker representatives on the board is not associated with higher wages, even in settings in which union power is high .
+In turn, codetermination is found to have a positive effect (albeit small) on various different outcomes, such as physical capital investment, labor productivity, and profitability.

 A recent empirical study using cross-country manufacturing sector data for a sample of 11 OECD countries during 1980-2000 offers additional evidence on the relevance of the hold-up problem .
 The study finds a negative effect of greater union power (proxied by coverage of collective bargaining agreements) on levels and growth rates of physical capital investment, with stronger effects for more sunk-capital-intensive industries.
 Using R&D expenditures as a proxy for sunk investments, the study finds that the negative effect of unions on investment levels (and growth rates) is higher in more R&D-intensive industries (industries with a larger share of R&D expenditures on value added).